pstefanou12/delphi.ai/README.rst

 ============

 This repository contains three jupyter notebooks to run the experiments mentioned in the paper.
-These notebooks are all located within the /notebooks/ directory.
+These notebooks are all located within the ``/notebooks/`` directory.

-The jupyter notebook called 'Varying C.ipynb' contains the code for the 10D regression on synthetic data for which we adjust a truncation threshold C.
+The jupyter notebook called ``Varying C.ipynb`` contains the code for the 10D regression on synthetic data for which we adjust a truncation threshold C.

-The jupyter notebook called  'Union of Interval Truncation Regression.ipynb', contains the code for truncated regression with a union of interval truncation set.
+The jupyter notebook called  ``Union of Interval Truncation Regression.ipynb``, contains the code for truncated regression with a union of interval truncation set.
 Instructions for running the experiment are located within the notebook.

-The jupyter notebook called 'Istanbul Stock Exchange Data Experiment.ipynb', contains the code for the semi-synthetic data experiment.
+The jupyter notebook called ``Istanbul Stock Exchange Data Experiment.ipynb``, contains the code for the semi-synthetic data experiment.
 For this experiment, we use the `ISTANBUL STOCK EXCHANGE Data Set <https://archive.ics.uci.edu/ml/datasets/ISTANBUL+STOCK+EXCHANGE>`_, from the `UCI Machine Learning Repository <https://archive.ics.uci.edu/ml/index.php>`_.
 Note that you will need to download